Dollar Sign

 The 401(k) account is specifically designed for retirement, and only for retirement.
 It is not for remodeling the house, paying off debt, or sending the kids to college.
 To make sure 401K accounts are not abused, the IRS imposes a substantial penalty on 401(k) withdrawals made prior to the retirement age of 59 1/2.

-Do you know why the age for retirement is set at 59 1/2?
+Do you know why the age for retirement is 59 1/2?

 The average age of the members of Congress was 59 1/2 when the age was set.